 Finding employment in Canada requires planning and determination.
-Many current Canadians and Permanent Resident already find difficulty obtaining a full time position.
-In the case of a foreign national, this may prove even more difficult for you to so.
+Many current Canadians and Permanent Residents already find difficulty obtaining a full-time position.
+In the case of a foreign national, this may prove even more difficult for you to do.

 You should obtain as much information as possible before you apply to immigrate.
 There is no guarantee that you will be able to work in your preferred occupation.

 Although credential assessment and licensing are not requirements of an application under the Federal Skilled Trades Class, you need to be aware of these issues when considering immigrating to Canada.